Yunshan-CAI/QuickBite_Delivery/README.md

 ## Features ✨

 - **Backstage Management**: Efficiently manage categories, and dishes, and setmeals with functionalities to add, update, delete, and list them.
 Additionally, oversee employee and order management to ensure smooth operations 🍲.
-- **Order Management**: Provides backend support for frontend ordering functionality, including data retrieval and SQL updates for orders 🛒.
+- **Order Management**: Provides backend support for frontend ordering functionality, including data retrieval and SQL updates for orders.
 - **Caching**: Uses Redis to cache dish data for improved performance ⚡.
 - **Transactional Operations**: Ensures data integrity with transactional methods 💼.